3 Quality Air Conditioners Under $150

 Also, this AC unit is easy on the O-zone using R410A refrigerant.
 It comes with a window mounting kit included and is easy to install.
-Although, not yet a best selling unit, a vast majority of costumer reviews rated this unit very high.
+Although, not yet a best selling unit, a vast majority of customer reviews rated this unit very high.

 3. SPT Portable Cooling Unit

 Along with evaporation air cooler, also comes with a humidifier and versatile fan.
-Oscillating fans blasts a steady stream of cool air, as long as you're in front of the unit.
+Oscillating fans blast a steady stream of cool air, as long as you're in front of the unit.
 This air unit is ideal for a small office or dorm room.
 Also, it should be noted this machine works most efficiently in dry climates.

 Global Warming Poll